Just like humans, it’s possible for pets to get diabetes.

 Diabetes is one of the most common hormonal diseases in dogs, with approximately 70% of diabetic dogs being female.

-Diabetes in dogs can occur from the age of 18 months.
+For dogs, diabetes can occur from the age of 18 months.
 However, the majority of dogs are aged between seven and ten when the diagnosis of canine diabetes is made.

 Diabetes is less common in cats than dogs.
 However, feline diabetes can be more difficult than canine diabetes to regulate.